 Parking plays an important role in Bayside's transport system, supporting trips that are required to be made by a wide range of vehicles, including private cars, delivery vehicles and tradespeople.
-Travel by car is the most common means of transport in Bayside with around 63% of residents travelling to work by car (Australian Bureau of Statistics (ABS) Census, 2016) and approximately 16% of households owning three or more cars (ABS Census, 2021).
+Travel by car is the most common means of transport in Bayside with around 74% of residents travelling to work by car (ABS Census, 2016) and approximately 16% of households owning three or more cars (ABS Census, 2021).

-A steady increase in population has led to an annual growth in private vehicle ownership in Bayside of 1.9% (on average) over recent years.
-If this trend continues, there will be an additional 20,000 private vehicles competing for road and parking space in Bayside over the next ten years (ABS Census, 2016 & 2021).
+A steady increase in population and affluence has led to an annual growth in private vehicle ownership in Bayside of 1.9% (on average) over recent years.
+If this trend continues, there will be an additional 20,000 private vehicles competing for road and parking space in Bayside over the next ten years (ABS, 2017).